dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 Add: `use Doctrine\ORM\EntityManagerInterface;` above the two.

-Great, in our entire controller we can call the blogPostRepository, authorRepository or entityManager as and when needed.
-The first two are used for retrieving data from the database, where as the third will be used for inserting, updating, or deleting data (It can also be used for retrieving but by setting up the construct this way, we will be reducing duplicate code).
+Great, in our entire controller we can call the `blogPostRepository`, `authorRepository` or `entityManager` when needed.
+The first two are used for retrieving data from the database, where as the third will be used for inserting, updating, or deleting data (it can also be used for retrieving, but by setting up the construct this way, we will be reducing duplicate code).

-Let us populate the entriesAction now:
+Let us populate the `entriesAction` function now:

 ```php
 return $this->render('AppBundle:Blog:entries.html.twig', [